giuthas-publications/patkit/docs/Configuration.markdown

 Management](DataManagement.markdown) for how PATKIT assumes recorded/imported
 data is separated from PATKIT/derived/saved data and configuration files.

-There are examples of configuration files in the GitHub repository in the `example_configs` folder.
+At time of releasing v0.16.0, there is an example of configuration files in the GitHub repository in the `scenarios` folder and an example of a simulation configuration file in `example_configs/ultrafest2024`.

-TODO: 1.0 Make full examples of data and configuration of various complexity.
+TODO: 0.20 Make full examples of data and configuration of various complexity.

 ## Default settings and user preferences